Hungry15230/School-Projects/README.md

 # School-Projects
-A collection of projects for C# class
+A collection of projects for C# class.